aaryaman034/CollegeWebsite/README.md

 # CollegeWebsite
-Tailwind css , html , javascript to make responsive website It is an College Club website made using MEAN
+It is an College Club website made using MEAN, Tailwind CSS, HTML, JS